I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 • Feature status: Beta as of June 27, 2026

-• Data source: Tables corresponding to the data used in the Tableau workbook are already prepared on Unity Catalog
+• Data source: Tables corresponding to the data used in the Tableau workbook are prepared on Unity Catalog

 • Tableau: An environment where .twbx files can be downloaded from Tableau Cloud